Training for Spotted Lanternfly Quarantine Permits

 For Truck Routes in Northeast U.S.

-If you have trucking operations or routes in Pennsylvania, New Jersey, or Delaware, where there are quarantines, Spotted Lanternfly training is required for drivers and warehouse workers.
+If you have trucking operations or routes in New York, Pennsylvania, New Jersey, or Delaware, where there are quarantines, Spotted Lanternfly training is required for drivers and warehouse workers.

 February 2019 Update: Delaware added its quarantine and training requirements in early 2019.
 Pennsylvania and NJ permits also work for Delaware.